-Once you get to the branch, mention that you want to apply for a business loan.
-A loan officer will then sit down with you to talk you through the loan application process and narrow down your options.
+Once you get to the branch, say that you want to apply for a business loan.
+A loan officer will then sit down with you to talk you through the loan application process to narrow down your options.
 You’ll complete the initial application together by filling in your personal information and having Capital One look up your business details based on your business tax number.

 After you submit your application, Capital One will call with an offer, usually within two business days.
 You’ll also get an email with your loan details and a request for additional documents.
 After you submit your documents, Capital One sends you a loan agreement, which you can e-sign and submit.

 Typically, businesses get their funds in as little as 2 weeks.

 Capital One doesn’t specify which documents you need, as they can vary by loan type and the particulars of your business.
 Often, banks ask to see the following documents from business loan applicants:

 - State-issued identification.
 Capital One will likely ask to see a driver’s license or passport for you and any other business owners.